Self-DC: When to Reason and When to Act? Self Divide-and-Conquer for Compositional Unknown Questions: Data Collection

-Beside automatic quality control, we also introduce human assessment to ensure the quality of CuQA dataset.
-In detail, we employ three well-educated annotators to: 1) filter unqualified samples, such as answer is not correct or question is not unknown; and 2) rewrite the generated question to be more natural.
-We finally collect 153 easy questions and 100 hard questions, while the later is further merged using compositional question-answering pairs (line 12), resulting in 253 questions totally in the dataset.
+To ensure the quality of the dataset, we additionally introduce some automatic quality control procedures and human evaluations.
+First of all, we write a Python script to validate whether or not the format of outputs meets the instructions in the functions.
+Moreover, we employ three well-educated annotators to: 1) filter unqualified samples ($\approx$10\%), such as answer is not correct or can not be inferred according to unknown events; and 2) rewrite the generated question to be more natural.
+Afterward, we successfully collect around 550 questions.
+It is worth noting 100 of them are hard questions which are further composed using multiple easy question-answering pairs (line 13).
 The examples in the data can be found in Appendix~\ref{data_cases}.